St. John's-Kilmarnock School KEY INSIGHTS

 ON THE STUDENT POPULATION

-“She thrives on academic challenges,” says parent Holly Huehn of her daughter, Emily.
-“She enjoys the sports and the arts.
-SJK can offer those opportunities, and she’s keen to take advantage of those.”
-While the program admits a broad range of learners, that is perhaps something that is common throughout: the students who do best here are those who respond well to challenges and are keen to make the most of the opportunities that the school provides.
-“I think our biggest goal for our son at the time was just that I never wanted him to be bored at school,” says Jennifer Shingler, and he certainly hasn’t been.
+While SJK admits a broad range of learners, the students who do best here are those who respond well to challenges and are keen to make the most of the opportunities that the school provides.
+“I think our biggest goal for our son at the time was just that I never wanted him to be bored at school,” says Jennifer Shingler, and certainly he hasn’t been.
+The school is very much a university prep school, and the curriculum is delivered with post-secondary education very firmly in mind.
+There are students with identified learning disabilities, but all are able to reach the academic program, and thrive with the level of challenge the school presents.

 ON THE SCHOOL'S VALUES

 “It’s about the quality of education, knowing where my kids are at all times.
 The continuity,” says Jennifer Shingler.
 “I feel envious that my children get to do their education in that environment.”
-Ask any parent what they appreciate about the school, and those are the kinds of things, in our experience, they are most likely to say about SJK.
-Yes, the athletics facilities are excellent, and the curriculum challenging, but you’re equally apt to hear about the family skate on the pond, and how the IT director makes the rink.
+Ask any parent what they appreciate about the school, and those are the kinds of things, in our experience, they are most likely to say about SJK that yes, the athletics facilities are excellent, and the curriculum challenging, but you’re equally apt to hear about the family skate on the pond, and how the Director of Development makes the rink.
 Parents appreciate all of that, and certainly the students do, too.
 SJK has a lot to offer, including simply belonging to a community that shares a set of core values and a perspective on the world.
 For many students, that alone is a transformative experience.

 THE OUR KIDS REPORT: St. John's-Kilmarnock School